Craving Tomatoes? Learn the Top 2 Reasons Behind Your Desire

 • Drink a glass of water before every meal.

 • Carry around a reusable bottle or cup filled with cold filtered water.
-You’ll always have access to fresh clean drinking fluid even when your schedule gets hectic!
-Your muscles will thank you too because hydration prevents cramps also to fatigue caused by dehydration.
+You’ll always have access to fresh, clean drinking fluid, even when your schedule gets hectic!
+Your c will thank you, too, because hydration prevents cramps and fatigue caused by dehydration.

 Craving For Tomatoes Final Thoughts

-Cravings are a curious thing.
+Cravings are curious.
 We all have them, and they can be difficult to ignore when you’re very hungry or thirsty.

-It’s not uncommon to crave something that your body needs, but it is common to feel guilty about these cravings because we think of some food as “bad.”
+It’s not uncommon to crave something your body needs, but it is expected to feel guilty about these cravings because we think of some food as “bad.”

-The fact is, if you crave tomatoes (or anything else) while dieting and restricting, then there may be an underlying nutrient deficiency getting in your body’s way.
-Read here to learn how to tell what you’re craving.
+If you crave tomatoes (or anything else) while dieting and restricting, an underlying nutrient deficiency may be preventing your body from achieving its goals.
+Read to learn how to tell what you’re craving.

 You need more vitamins to get the nutrients that would make up for this deficit–and so does your brain!